Residential Parking in Philadelphia: A Primer on Permits

 If you move to another parking zone in Philadelphia, you need to apply for a new parking permit.
-For example, if you move from Northern Liberties to Pennsport, your Northern Liberties parking permit will not be valid in Pennsport because it is in a different parking zone.
+For example, if you move from Northern Liberties to Pennsport, your Northern Liberties parking permit will not be valid in Pennsport.
 Peel off your old RPP sticker, apply for a new one, and you’ll be parking easy in no time.

 If you are moving within the same parking zone, please contact our RPP department at 215-683-9730 to update your account.
 You can keep the same permit.

-Um, I can’t get my parking permit off my windshield, what can I do?
+I can’t get my parking permit off my windshield.
+What can I do?

-No worries!
-All you need to do is spray some WD-40 and put your defroster on; the permit will peel right off!
+All you need to do is spray some WD-40 and put your defroster on; the permit will peel right off.

-Yo!
-I got a ticket, even though I have a parking permit for my street!
-What gives?
+I received a ticket even though I have a parking permit for my street.
+What happened?

-Uh oh!
-My permit is about to expire!
+My permit is about to expire.
 Can I renew it online?